KaustubhChepe/Machine-Learning-and-Data-science/README.md

 # Machine-Learning-and-Data-science
-Includes different interesting projects and case studies for ML and DS.
+Includes different projects and case studies for ML and DS.